-Resisting and Obstructing is a Very Serious Charge and You Need a Very Serious Criminal Defense Attorney Who is Experienced and Savvy Enough to Protect You from Jail and The Hidden Powerful Political Forces in Involved in These Cases
+Resisting and Obstructing is a Very Serious Charge and You Need a Very Serious Criminal Defense Attorney Who is Experienced and Savvy Enough to Protect You from Jail

 The crime that people commonly refer to as “resisting and obstructing” the police actually includes more than resisting and obstructing.
 The law states that the crime is committed when someone “assaults, batters, wounds, resists, obstructs, opposes, or endangers” a person they knew or had reason to know was performing his or her duties.
 The law covers more than the typical local “police officer.”
 Under the statute, an “officer” includes:

 - a police officer,

 - a college police force officer,

 - a federal conservation officer or park ranger,